 (h) Financial Security

 The Financial Security provided by EPMI under this Agreement is in full force and effect, there are no conditions or circumstances known to EPMI or with reasonable diligence could be known that would in any way diminish the value or enforceability of the Financial Security and that there are no conditions known to EPMI that would indicate that during the Initial Term or any Renewal Term of this Agreement that the Financial Security would be jeopardized or reduced in value or enforceability.
+[Need to discuss security to be provided by FRONTERA]

 29. MISCELLANEOUS